Gordie Roberts: Professional career

-Post Playing Career
+Post playing career

 Roberts served as the player/coach of the 1994–95 International Hockey League Chicago Wolves as well as the assistant coach of the Phoenix Coyotes for the 1998 and 1999 seasons.
 In recent years, he has worked as a pro scout for the Montreal Canadiens, specializing in Western Canada and the Western U.S. In 2012, Roberts became the head coach for the Elk River High School boys hockey team in Elk River, Minnesota.
 For the 2017-2018 season, he was an assistant coach for the Maple Grove Senior High School Crimson boys hockey team.